Xarelto Patient Tips

 - Xarelto is also used in the treatment of DVT and pulmonary embolism (PE) (where blood clots lodge in the lungs), and to lower the risk of recurrent DVT and PE.

-- Does not require regular blood tests.
+- Xarelto does not need to be monitored with regular blood tests.

 - Xarelto is taken as an oral tablet once or twice daily.